Tarot by Alexander Daniloff 2012, 3rd Edition – Deck Review

 Alexander Daniloff’s 2012 3rd Edition can be seen here and purchased here.

 This deck is only available through the artist himself and you must contact him first.
-I have only had a few interactions with him through email and he is such a lovely, kind person.
+I have had a few interactions with him through email and he is such a lovely, kind person.

 Note: Alexander was kind enough to share my review on his Facebook Page.
 I was honored with his post and the compliments he gave me regarding this review.
 I wanted to give his deck the review it deserved and I’m so happy he’s pleased.